particle-iot/docs/src/content/reference/device-os/firmware.md

 This function also takes an optional argument `timeout`, which allows the caller to specify the maximum amount of time the function may take.
 If `timeout` value is specified, write operation may succeed partially and it's up to the caller to check the actual number of bytes written and schedule the next `write()` call in order to send all the data out.
 {{/if}}

-The application code may additionally check if an error occured during the last `write()` call by checking [`getWriteError()`](#getwriteerror-) return value.
+The application code may additionally check if an error occurred during the last `write()` call by checking [`getWriteError()`](#getwriteerror-) return value.
 Any non-zero error code indicates and error during write operation.

 ```C++